StarLederer/vite-plugin-fs/README.md

 ## What is planned before v1.0.0

-- A JS abstaction of the api
+- [ ] A node-fs-like abstaction of the api
-- Automated tests
+- [ ] Automated tests
-- Making sure the plugin is **definitely** not included in production and SSR builds
+- [x] Checking that this plugin is not included in production and SSR builds

 ## Setup